 The information contained in this syllabus is subject to change without notice.
 Students are expected to be aware of any additional course policies presented by the instructor during the course.

-Course Description: 3 credit hours.
+Course Description: 3 credithours.

-Lecture/Lab/Clinical: Three hours lecture and three hours of lab each week and participation in all theatre productions.
+Lecture/Lab/Clinical: Two hours lecture and four hours of lab each week.